A Look at the Math: Tiny Percentages of Client Loss Have a Big Impact on Your Profits

 Small numbers matter here.
 Even tiny changes to the percentage of customers you lose each month has a profound impact on the average Customer Lifetime Value.

-Check out the math so you can see what I mean:
+Check out the math so you can see how small changes in attrition add up:

 • If your attrition rate is 2.5% (which means 2.5% of of your clients cancel every month), your average customer is going to stick around paying for membership for about 40 months.